Me! Me! Me!

 Me!
 Me!
-Me! (stylized as ME!
-ME!
-ME!) is the first full-length album by Japanese-American recording artist Joe Inoue, originally released as a standard release and a limited edition release containing a DVD of music videos on April 8, 2009.
+Me! is the first full-length album by Japanese-American recording artist Joe Inoue, originally released as a standard release and a limited edition release containing a DVD of music videos on April 8, 2009.
 Me!
 Me!
 Me! peaked at number 86 on the Oricon Weekly Album Charts, remaining on the charts for only one week.
 As with all of Inoue's music, he mixes, arranges, and performs on every track.

 Track listing

 All songs are written, composed, and performed by Joe Inoue.